vichan7/lidar-imu-calib-docker/README.md

 ```console
 roslaunch deblur_pkg orb_slam.launch
 ```
-ORB Slam requires a settings file for the camera.
+ORB-SLAM2 requires a settings file for the camera.
 Check for the format in `ws/ORB_SLAM2/Examples/ROS/ORB_SLAM2/settings/`.
 The path for this file has to be set correctly in the orb_slam.launch file.
 The path is relative to the `ROS/ORB_SLAM2` directory.

 The deblur package also has a number of parameters and the rostopics you can cofigure at `orbslam-deblur-pkg/config/config.yaml`.